What are the 3 sweeping climatic zones of Spain?

 Fungal disease pressure is low.

-What is the traditional pruning system of Spain?
+What is the traditional training system of Spain?

 What is the newer one that is being used?

-How does this newer pruning system affect crop size?
+How does this newer pruning system affect vineyards?

 Traditional: Bush trained - low density planting, usually dry farmed;